A reliable order-statistics-based approximate nearest neighbor search algorithm: ANN search based on order statistics

 This figure provides, therefore, some more insight into the rationale of our approach.
 We are trying to classify vectors beforehand, in a sensible way, to reduce the search space.
 Doing this by taking into account {\em all} components with equal importance would be impractical (or infeasible) as $K$ grows large, and not much reliable, because most components are scarcely informative.
 Therefore, we focus only on the largest components, those holding most of the energy and of the information content, obtaining a much smaller (and tunable) number of classes and, eventually, some stronger guarantee that the NN will indeed belong to the same profile as the query.
 As a matter of fact, we chose the name ``profile'' for analogy with the actions naturally taken to identify a person based on a summary description, focusing on the most prominent features, {\it ``...he had the most unusual nose...'', ``...she had a curious accent...''}, to reduce the search space while preserving accuracy.
 Given the profile, and assuming the NN is actually found in that class, the analysis of signs restricts the search very reliably on the cone of interest.
 In fact, since the largest components have such a strongly bimodal distribution, it is very unlikely that the smallest components cause a cone switch.

 Taking a different point of view, ROSANNA can be seen as a form of locality sensitive hashing.
 Component sorting becomes just a means to determine algorithmically a partition of the space based on vector direction.
 Given the identity of the $G$ out of $K$ largest components, a data vector is automatically associated with one of the cells of the partition, and the same happens with the query.
 With $G$=1, the space in divided in 2$K$ cells, our cones, which become 2$K(K-1)$ with $G$=2, and so on, up to $2^K$ cells for $G$=$K$.
 It is worth underlining that the space partition is, by definition, completely symmetric, and induces a partition of the unit hyper-sphere with the same property.
+In Appendix B we characterize the proposed approach in terms of collision probability.